 This article describes methods to reduce the overall cost of construction for a new home.
-The new home construction industry has been hit hard by the devaluing of real estate during the four year period of 2008 to 2012.
-There is no reliable source indicating any increase in real estate market value for the foreseeable future.
+The new home construction industry was hit hard by the devaluing of real estate during the four year period of 2008 to 2012.
 So how does a contractor make a profit when building new homes in the construction industry?

 There are two primary methods of reducing costs of construction.
 The first is cost negotiation and the second is cost shifting.
 These two methods have several tools in each to achieve overall price reduction.
 The following describes each method and the respective tools within each method that you can use to achieve overall cost reduction.

 This is the most effective way of reducing overall costs for the construction of a new home.
 For the new home builder, you need to review all of the subcontractors and material suppliers and determine the top 10 vendors for this service or supplies.
 The key is to have a sit down with the respective folks and discuss the following with them:

 - The real estate industry as a whole and the importance of working together for survival until the market returns to better times.

 - As the contractor, you have been pinched by all the factors involved, from the local government raising fees to cover their costs to the overall price reduction for the final sales price.
 Therefore, all the parties involved need to cooperate in reducing their fees for the services they render.